ibrahimchahine/drone-sim/README.md

      git clone https://github.com/ibrahimchahine/drone-sim.git)
      cd drone-sim
      ```

-To change the data change data.txt
-For solution run the SimulationWindow file.
+For the solution run the SimulationWindow file.

 Feel free to reach out if you have any questions or need further assistance.
 Happy coding!